staniakm/homeBudgetKotlinApi/README.md

 2. Run command `docker build -t backend-budget-app .` to build docker image
 3. Run command `docker-compose up -d` to run application with postgres database

+### Alternative
+Run with ./reload to execute `reload.cmd` script that will run all commands and also clean all untagged docker images

 Docker app is run with `docker` profile so properties are load from `application-docker.properties` file